hanxue2130/StudentRegistration/README.md

 # Instruction:
-Open it by using localhost:8888/
-Create MySQL database with the schema as studentmvc on port 3306
+(1)Create MySQL database with the schema as studentmvc on port 3306 (2)Open it by using localhost:8888/